-All options granted under the Plan are not assignable or transferable other than by will or the laws of dissent and distribution.
+All options granted under the 2014 Plan are not assignable or transferable other than by will or the laws of dissent and distribution.
 Other than Eligible Persons engaged in Investor Relations Activities, if an optionee ceases to be an Eligible Person for any reason whatsoever other than termination for cause or death, each fully vested option held by such optionee will cease to be exercisable 90 days following the termination date (being the date on which such optionee ceases to be an Eligible Person), provided that in no event shall such right extend beyond the expiry date of such options.
 If an optionee dies, the legal representative of the optionee may exercise the optionee's option expiry date.
-In the case of an optionee who is an Eligible Person engaged in Investor Relations Activities, each fully vested option held by such optionee within 30 days from the date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the an optionee who is an Eligible Person engaged in Investor Relations Activities, each fully vested option held by such optionee will cease to be exercisable within 30 days from the date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optionee ceases to provide such options.
-In the case of an optionee who is an Eligible Person shall such right extend beyond the expiry date of such options.
-In the case of an optionee who is an Eligible Person shall such right extend beyond the expiry date of such options.
-In the case of an optionee who is an Eligible Person shall such right extend beyond the expiry date of such options.
+In the case of an optionee who is an Eligible Person engaged in Investor Relations Activities, each fully vested option held by such optionee will cease to be exercisable within 30 days from the date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optionee ceases to provide Investor Relations Activities, provided that in no event shall such right extend beyond the expiry date of such optiones.
 In the case of an optionee who is an Eligible Person who is terminated for cause, any option held by such optionee shall expire immediately.

-In adherence with the Policy, the Plan also includes the following limitations on stock option grants:
+In adherence with the Policy, the 2014 Plan also includes the following limitations on stock option grants:

-- (a) Unless the Company obtains shareholder approval (which must be disinterested shareholder approval if required by the policies of the Exchange) the aggregate number of Common Shares issuable to insiders (as a group) pursuant to options granted under the Plan, together with Common Shares issuable to insiders (as a group) under any other share compensation arrangement of the Company, shall not at any time: - (i) exceed 10% of the number of Common Shares outstanding immediately prior to the grant of any such option; or - (ii) result in the issuance to insiders (as a group), within a 12 month period, of an excess of 10% of the number of Common Shares outstanding immediately prior to the grant of any such option.

-- (b) the aggregate number of Common Shares issuable to any one Eligible Person who is a Consultant (as defined in the Plan) shall not, within a one year period, exceed 2% of the number of Common Shares outstanding immediately prior to the grant of any such option; - (c) the aggregate number of Common Shares issuable to all Eligible Persons retained in Investor Relations Activities shall not, within a one year period, exceed 2% of the number of Common Shares outstanding immediately prior to the grant of any such option; and - (d) unless the Company obtains disinterested shareholder approval, the aggregate number of Common Shares issuable to any one Eligible Person (and where permitted, any companies that are wholly owned by that Eligible) shall not, within a one year period, exceed 5% of the number of Common Shares outstanding immediately prior to the grant of any such option.
+- (a) Unless the Company obtains shareholder approval (which must be disinterested shareholder approval if required by the policies of the Exchange) the aggregate number of Common Shares issuable to insiders (as a group) pursuant to options granted under the 2014 Plan, together with Common Shares issuable to insiders (as a group) under any other share compensation arrangement of the Company, shall not at any time: - (i) exceed 10% of the number of Common Shares outstanding immediately prior to the grant of any such option; or - (ii) result in the issuance to insiders (as a group), within a 12 month period, of an excess of 10% of the number of Common Shares outstanding immediately prior to the grant of any such option. - (b) the aggregate number of Common Shares issuable to any one Eligible Person who is a Consultant (as defined in the 2014 Plan) shall not, within a one year period, exceed 2% of the number of Common Shares outstanding immediately prior to the grant of any such option; - (c) the aggregate number of Common Shares issuable to all Eligible Persons retained in Investor Relations Activities shall not, within a one year period, exceed 2% of the number of Common Shares outstanding immediately prior to the grant of any such option; and - (d) unless the Company obtains disinterested shareholder approval, the aggregate number of Common Shares issuable to any one Eligible Person (and where permitted, any companies that are wholly owned by that Eligible) shall not, within a one year period, exceed 5% of the number of Common Shares outstanding immediately prior to the grant of any such option.